 You don’t need to have a confirmed place at University or College before you can apply for DSA’s and you can apply at any point during your studies.
 However, we recommend that you apply early so that you can get the most out of your support throughout your studies.
 To find out how to apply, follow the steps below.

 In order to qualify for the Disabled Students’ Allowances you MUST provide medical evidence of your disability, medical health condition, sensory impairment, mental health condition, or specific learning difficulty.
-If you have Dyslexia, for example, you will need to provide a copy of your diagnostic assessment from an Educational Psychologist.
+If you have Dyslexia, for example, you will need to provide a copy of your diagnostic assessment from an Educational Psychologist or Specialist Teacher.

 The DSA cannot provide funding for diagnostic reports or any other costs incurred whilst obtaining medical evidence.
 Some universities and colleges may be able to provide assistance with these costs.
 You can discuss this with your Disability Officer.